The Closet is No Refuge

 The closet is a terrible thing.
 It keeps those hiding in pain, and it deprives loved ones from truly knowing and embracing their son, daughter, other relative or friend.

 I’m stirred to share this story by the article linked below from the Washington Post.
 It ran ten days ago.
-I hope most of you won’t hit a paywall that prevents you from reading.
+I hope most of you won’t hit a paywall that prevents you from reading:

 Carolyn Hax: Their anti-gay comments hurt a relative they don’t know is gay